KrystianGreblowski/movie-world/README.md

 # MOVIE WORLD

 ​Movie World is a place where you can find information about films, series and people from the film industry.
-You can browse and search for films and series at any time.
+You can browse and search for your favourite films and series at any time.

-The application contains three main types of pages:
+The application has such features as:

-### Main page
+### MainPage
 This is the first page you see when you open the application.
-Trending, popular and upcoming films or popular series are displayed.
+There you will find the latest, most popular and upcoming films or series.

 ![Main Page](https://i.postimg.cc/rFbK9074/main-page.png)

-### Subpage
+### SubPage
-This page displays popular, trending, upcoming and top rated films or series.
-It is also used to display the search results when you enter something in the search bar.
+This page displays popular, trending, upcoming and top-rated films or series, depending on what you have selected.
+It is also used to display search results when you enter an item you are interested in.

 ![Sub Page](https://i.postimg.cc/vTKHXk2y/sub-page.png)

-### Details page
+### DetailsPage
-This page shows detailed information about a film or series.
+On this page you will find detailed information about a specific film or series.

 ![Details Page](https://i.postimg.cc/QxBMVNVd/details-page.png)

+## Other features

+The application also contains:
+- search bar,
+- dropdown menu,
+- pagination.

 ## Demo
 [Click here](https://krystiangreblowski.github.io/movie-world/)